 Keep your repository rules concise and clear.
 Overly complex or numerous rules might confuse the agent or lead to suboptimal performance.
 Focus on the most critical guidelines for each repository.

-Repository Rules are applied in addition to any global prompting strategies or agent capabilities.
-They provide a repository-specific layer of instruction.
+Both manual repository rules and automatic rule files are applied in addition to any global prompting strategies or agent capabilities.
+They provide a repository-specific layer of instruction that helps ensure consistent behavior across your codebase.